Like most doctors say, I have good news and bad news.

 Pesticides and Type 2 Diabetes

-I recommend a comprehensive detoxification for everyone, particularly those dealing with Type 2 Diabetes.
-We have learned that, in addition to toxic sugar, there are toxic chemical contributors to the disease, including pesticides.[ii, iii, iv]
+I encourage regular detoxification practices for everyone, particularly those dealing with Type 2 Diabetes.
+We have learned that, in addition to toxic sugar, there are chemical contributors to the disease, including pesticides.[ii, iii, iv]

 Type 2 Diabetes: A Central Nervous System Etiology

 As a Doctor of Chiropractic, I have also witnessed many patients who have improved the health of their spines to subsequently see their diabetes labs improve as well.
 (Check out Ken’s amazing story!)